TimotheeGer/SORA-Space-Rental-System/ReadMe.md

     cargo build
     cargo run

+4. **Accessing the Database with Adminer:**
+   Adminer is set up to manage the database and can be accessed through your web browser at localhost:8081/adminer.
+Use this interface to manage your database directly.

 ## Usage

 The **SORA Space Rental System** is designed to be simple and intuitive, allowing users to quickly start managing and renting office spaces.